fvilarino/Weather-Sample/README.md

 ## Introduction
 Weather Sample is a simple weather app showcasing some of the material principles.

 The app is multimodule, written in Kotlin using Jetpack Compose for the UI.
-The app consists of 2 screens, a city search screen and a weather screen.
-The weather screen is itself split into 2 sections, current weather and forecast.
+The app consists of 3 screens, a city search screen, a weather screen for a specific city split into current weather and forecast, and a carousel of favorite cities displaying current weather and forecast for each city.

 ## Getting set up
 1. Clone the project